kanidm/kanidm/book/src/developers/readme.md

 The project must be simple.
 Any one should be able to understand how it works and why those decisions were made.

-### Hierachy of Controls
+### Hierarchy of Controls

-When a possible risk arises we should always consider the [hierachy of controls].
+When a possible risk arises we should always consider the [hierarchy of controls].
 In descedending order of priority

 - Elimination - eliminate the risk from existing